 Tuition is available on the full range of orchestral instruments, as well as piano, organ, classical guitar, electric guitar and singing.
 We currently give in the region of 550+ instrument lessons per week and have 20 visiting teachers.

 A growing number of pupils go on to study music at GCSE and A level.
-Far from being a soft option, pupils master a challenging curriculum that covers the Western classical tradition, composing, preparation for performances and more.director of music, gareth harris
+Far from being a soft option, pupils master a challenging curriculum that encompasses the Western classical tradition through to the music of Cuba.
+Pupils are also required to compose and perform as a soloist and ensemble musician.director of music, gareth harris

 The Department is served by four full- time members of staff.
 Class Music is taught to all pupils in the Lower School (Years 1 - 3).
 The curriculum aims to cover a range of music activities that give pupils an experience of performing in ensemble, singing, and composing or improvising; as well as an introduction to the developments of Western "Classical" Music from the middle ages up to the present day, and selected World Musics.